liquidctl/liquidctl/docs/nzxt-hue2-guide.md

 A microphone is still present onboard for noise level optimization through CAM and AI.

+## NZXT H1 V2 Smart Device

+The second revision of the NZXT H1 case, labeled H1 V2, ships with a variant of the NZXT Smart Device V2 that handles both the internal fans and the AIO pump.
+Two fan and one pump channels are available, where the formers can be controlled via PWM or DC.
+The pump speed is not user controllable.
+The device reports the state, speed and duty of each fan channel, as well as the pump speed.

+There are no lighting channels available nor an onboard microphone.

 ## NZXT RGB & Fan Controller